Schiller Piano Company: History

-The Schiller Piano Company, which was historically the largest industry in Ogle County, was founded around 1890.
-When founded, the company was located at the northwest corner of Oregon's Second and Washington Streets.
-The Schiller Piano Company was started using money from Oregon resident and the first president of the company, F.G.
+The Schiller Piano Company was founded around 1890 at the northwest corner of Oregon's Second and Washington Streets.
+Its creation was financed by Oregon resident F.G.
 Jones.
-Jones was not active in the company's management until 1895 when he reportedly left his well-established mercantile business to take an active position at the piano company as general manager and president of the factory.
+The first president of the company, Jones was not active in the company's management until 1895 when he reportedly left his well-established mercantile business to take an active position at the piano company as general manager and president of the factory.
 Sources conflict as to whether Jones actually left his mercantile interests behind, which included work as the president of the Oregon Electric Light and Power Company and Oregon Machine and Foundry.
 In addition the Schiller Company owned an interest in the Power Company and two Jones sons, George H. and Edgar B., held management positions with the firm.

 Maps from 1893 show the Schiller Piano Company, identified as the Oregon Piano Company, in much smaller facilities along Franklin Street.
-By 1899 maps show that the company moved into slightly expanded facilities in the same location, as the map shows minor expansion along the west end of the facility.
+By 1899, maps show minor expansion along the west end of the facility.
 Maps in 1905 show the larger, present-day factory with the original structure, identified as the Oregon Piano Factory, still extant on the building's south side.

 Schiller purchased Chute & Butler piano co. and moved production to Oregon starting September 1, 1920.

 Located immediately to the north of the piano company was a large, gable-roof grain elevator owned by the Neola Elevator Corporation.
 North of Neola was another elevator, owned by Oregon Cereal Company.
 Facing Third Street, standing in front of the Neola company, was an agricultural supply store.
-By 1913 the store had disappeared and the Schiller Company's iron water tower was erected near its former location.
+By 1913, the store had disappeared and the Schiller Company's iron water tower was erected near its former location.

-In a little over ten years the Schiller Company had clients in the United States, Canada, Hawaii and Italy; by 1909 it employed 300 people and had manufactured 40,000 pianos.
+In a little over ten years, the Schiller Company had clients in the United States, Canada, Hawaii and Italy; by 1909 it employed 300 people and had manufactured 40,000 pianos.
 The Schiller Factory had expanded into a 122506 sqft facility adjoining the water power provided by the Rock River to its east.
 F.G.
-Jones died in 1913 and his sons George and Edgar took over management of the Schiller Company.
+Jones died in 1913 and his sons George and Edgar took over management of the Schiller Company, which was largest industry in Ogle County.

 By 1929, the company had sold a total of 80,000 pianos.

-In 1936 the Schiller Piano Company merged with the Cable Piano Company and produced pianos under the name Cable and Conover.
+In 1936, the Schiller Piano Company merged with the Cable Piano Company and began producing pianos under the name Cable and Conover.
 In 1943, the old Schiller factory was sold to Winter and Company of New York City, which later became the Aeolian Company.
 The factory remained in operation, producing different products through the years, such as talking machines, player pianos, spinnets, baby grand pianos and pianos.
 Through the late 1960s, the factory employed 100 people and produced up to 6,000 pianos per year.
 In 1971, Aeolian closed the factory and moved its manufacturing operations to Memphis, Tennessee.